 Karen M. Jantzen

-Karen M. Jantzen has worked in non-profit administration for the past 25 years.
-In 2014, she joined the leadership team of Riverbend Community Mental Health where she oversees Community Wellness Education programming, marketing, public relations, and fundraising as the VP of Community Affairs.
+Karen M. Jantzen has worked in non-profit administration for the past 25 years and serves as the Executive Director of the Concord Coalition to End Homelessness.
+In 2014, she joined the leadership team of Riverbend Community Mental Health where she oversaw Community Wellness Education programming, marketing, public relations, and fundraising as the VP of Community Affairs.
 Karen credits music therapy for teaching her youngest child how to talk and read.
 She is also witness to the powerful role music therapy has in treatment plans for children living with serious emotional disturbances and adults living with a serious mental illness.
 Karen holds a B.A. from Denison University, an M.P.A. from University of New Hampshire, and is a Certified Fundraising Executive.
 She has served on the Boards of Woodside School, St. Andrew’s Church in Hopkinton, and the Northern New England Chapter of the Association for Fundraising Professionals; she currently sits on the board of the American Furniture Masters Institute.
 Karen has four adult children and resides in Contoocook.
 She enjoys kayaking, hiking, skiing, and the amazing wonders of nature.

 Cathy Yi is a physician specializing in pelvic medicine and minimally invasive surgery at Bedford Women’s Care affiliated with Elliot Hospital.
 She and her husband settled in Concord in 2000 and raised their 2 children who both were students at the Concord Community Music School.
 Cathy was born in Korea and came to the states in 1973, growing up in New Jersey.
 She attended SUNY at Stony Brook for undergrad and SUNY at Buffalo for medical school where she met her husband, Gerard who fell in love with New Hampshire camping in the White Mountains.
 Yoga and cooking are Cathy’s favorite hobbies, and she loves opera, pickleball, Bach and the Beatles.
 Cathy appreciates music and the joy that it brings her.
 It is a privilege for Cathy to serve on the board to keep the music playing.